pleboulanger/Classical-Machine-Learning-Gaussian-Mixture-Model/README.md

-# Classical Machine Learning Gaussian Mixture Model (Comming soon)
+# Classical Machine Learning Gaussian Mixture Models (Comming soon)
-Classical Machine Learning Gaussian Mixture Model (Comming soon)
+Classical Machine Learning Gaussian Mixture Models (Comming soon)

 For now, you can go to the following link from scikit-learn website (great ressource!).
 I will try to set a simple example with the Iris dataset.